Victor Seow awarded 2025 Sarton Prize for the History of Science by American Academy of Arts and Sciences

 Read MoreAya Goto leads Harvard School of Public Health students on field trip to Fukushima Prefecture, Japan

-This January, Prof. Aya Goto, Professor of the Practice of International Community Health and faculty director of the Takemi Program in International Health at the Harvard T.H.
+This January, Aya Goto, Professor of the Practice of International Community Health and faculty director of the Takemi Program in International Health at the Harvard T.H.
 Chan School of Public Health, is leading a cohort of fifteen graduate students on an immersive tour of Fukushima Prefecture.

 Read More